A MORE DETAILED DIAGRAMMATIC EXPLANATION

 After the war LVT had become forgotten in the new Labour government’s enthusiasm for the Town and Country Planning Act of 1947, which was indeed a necessary and progressive measure, and to which we owe the fact that England remains largely a green and pleasant land, but it did not deal sufficiently with the unearned gains to be made through land ownership.
 The government was aware that large gains could now be made through speculation and the possibilities of ‘planning gain’, but the Development Charge that was part of the act was too feeble a measure to capture the betterment gains for which it was intended; the landlords simply held on to their land and did not develop; awaiting a change of government, which arrived in 1951, and duly repealed the charge.

 The next Labour government introduced the Land Commission Act Betterment Levy in 1967, which was ritually abolished by the succeeding Conservative government in 1970.
-Once again the third post-war Labour government brought in the Community Land Act in 1975, followed by the Development Land Tax in 1976.
+In a further move the third post-war Labour government brought in the Community Land Act in 1975, followed by the Development Land Tax in 1976.
 However none of these measures really encompassed the underlying principle of LVT, which is the continuous collection of the Economic Rent for the public purse.

 Throughout the whole post-war period, ignorance of the real significance of land values is very evident in the various attempts at taxing ‘Betterment Gains’.
-The Capital Gains Tax (introduced in 1967) serves only to obscure the importance of land values; it is applied to all property, including art, antiques and cars; it is beset with complex exemptions and conditions, and in any case only applies once, at the moment of sale, where principal homes are exempt.
+The Capital Gains Tax (introduced in 1967) serves only to obscure the importance of land values; it is applied to all property, including art, antiques and cars, and principal homes are exempt.
+It is beset with complex exemptions and conditions, and in any case only applies once, at the moment of sale.

-Various other ideas for redeeming betterment gain have also been proposed in recent years:
+Various other ideas for Land Value Capture have also been proposed in recent years: